 WHAT KINDS OF ALTERNATIVES ARE APPROPRIATE AND EFFECTIVE?

-- 91% appearance rate: Funded by INS, the Vera Institute of Justice studied over 500 participants in a supervised release and assistance program from 1997-2000.
-Participants were asylum seekers, non-citizens with criminal convictions facing removal, and undocumented workers.
-The program saved taxpayers $4,000 per participant, boasted a 91% overall appearance rate at required hearings, and a 93% appearance rate for asylum seekers.
+- The Immigration Naturalization Service (INS) successfully funded and/or partnered on the implementation of additional case management alternatives, including the Appearance Assistance Program (AAP) administered by the Vera Institute of Justice, from 1997-2000.
+Participants were asylum seekers, noncitizens with criminal convictions facing removal, and undocumented workers.
+The program saved taxpayers $4,000 per participant, had a 91% overall appearance rate at required hearings, and a 93% appearance rate for asylum seekers.